-The bottom section contains a series of tabs labelled Global, A, B, C, and +.
-Each of these tabs holds an accordion panel which contains all of the values for an individual swatch, except for the Global tab which applies to all of the swatches.
+The bottom section contains a series of tabs labeled Global, A, B, C, and +.
+Each tab contains an accordion panel with all of the values for an individual swatch, except for the Global tab that applies to all of the swatches.

-Select the Global tab, then click Active State, and the accordion panel will expand to show settings for the active state for your entire theme.
-Options include text color, text-shadow, background, and border.
-Changing a value in the global causes every current (and future) swatch to reflect the new setting.
+Click on the Global tab, then click on Active State, and the accordion panel will expand to show settings for the active state for your entire theme.
+The options include text color, text shadow, background, and border.
+Changing a value in the Global tab causes every current (and future) swatch to reflect the new setting.

 Additional swatches can be added to your theme in two ways.
-Clicking the + tab at the top of the inspector adds a new swatch at the last place in your theme.
+Clicking the + tab at the top of the Inspector adds a new swatch to the last place in your theme.
 You can also add a new swatch by clicking the Add Swatch button located at the bottom of the preview area.
-Swatches can be deleted by selecting the tab with the swatch you want to remove, then clicking the Delete link located to the right of the swatch name.
+Swatches can be deleted by selecting the tab with the swatch you want to remove, then clicking on the Delete link located to the right of the swatch name.
 Note that deleting a swatch from the top of the stack will cause the remaining swatches to be renamed.